pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

            Hash_Long: time for 10000:  3910  3901  3887: 2572.7 frames/sec
       Hash_LongPoint: time for 10000:  2340  2254  2243: 4458.3 frames/sec

 This proves our theory.
-The version using `long` with the original hash function is much faster than the `Long`-based version and a little bit faster than the original one.
+The version using `long` with the hash formula from `Point` is much faster than the one with the built-in hash function of `Long`.
+It is also a bit faster than the original `Point`-based version, which proves that there is indeed some advantage in packing numbers in `long`.

 How good are your hash codes?
 -----------------------------